kosail/KVantage/README.md

 ❌ **Custom threshold for battery conservation**
 ❌ **Native image packaging** (Planned.
 I'm not sure if it would be possible to create a .deb / .rpm or .appimage with a JAR file.
 Though, it was not possible to convert the JAR file into a native executable using GraalVM... so it has to be a JAR)

-### Dropped planned functionalities (and why):
+### Deprecated functionalities (and why):
 ❌ **Tray icon support**: Sadly, KMP built-in tray support is poor on linux.
-I tried with KDE, Cinnamon and Hyprland but neither of them was recognized by the isTraySupported function, and it just refused to launch.
+I tried with KDE, Cinnamon and Hyprland, but neither of them was recognized by the isTraySupported function, and it just refused to launch.

 I tried alternatives like [ComposeNativeTray](https://github.com/kdroidFilter/ComposeNativeTray), but for some reason, the main action kills the app instead of toggling its visibility.
 I first thought it was a bug of my code, but after several hours of trial and error and having long discussions with AI, I couldn't figure out what's wrong.
 I desisted to use it.

 Swing's system tray may work, but it looks horrid and I think it might cause more damage than adding value.
 And, the last resource I thought of libayatana-appindicator, and that's what I'm looking into.
-I'll probably just drop this feature though...
+I'll probably just drop this feature though, because it requires using JNA and low level interop which I'm an absolutely beginner with.

 ---